Rich-Harris/sorcery/README.md

 Fix build which was not working on Windows.

 ## Next steps
-* still have to ensure unit tests can be run on Windows
+* still have to ensure all unit tests can be run on Windows
 * absolutePath ?
-* read remote map
 * expose a Webpack plugin (like source-map-loader)
 * add d.ts